youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Corollaries

-- Our estimates show that roughly 30-35% of the US population (100-120 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
+- Our estimates show that roughly one third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
 That is an additional ~50 million infections since mid-December 2020.
-- A 30-35% prevalence estimate translates to a final US COVID-19 death toll of roughly 525,000 to 725,000 reported deaths by end of 2021, with 600,000 deaths being the best estimate.
+- A one third prevalence estimate translates to a final US COVID-19 death toll of roughly 500,000 to 700,000 reported deaths by end of 2021, with 600,000 deaths being the best estimate.
 Given a mid-December 2020 death toll of 300,000, that is an additional ~300,000 deaths.
 While reported deaths are useful, [excess deaths](https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm) may be a better metric for the true death toll.
 - Due to the high prevalence, a targeted approach for vaccination that prioritizes individuals who are more likely to be susceptible may improve the time to reach herd immunity.
 - Due to possible low vaccine acceptance/uptake and waning immunity from natural infection, it is possible that the US will not reach immunity levels above 70%.
 In most scenarios, even 50-70% immunity could be sufficient to prevent large outbreaks.
 - Due to the seasonality of the virus, the herd immunity threshold may be higher in the winter.
 Furthermore, herd immunity can be lost due to waning immunity.
 Therefore, it is important that we continue to vaccinate individuals even after herd immunity has been reached.